-We currently print on three fabrics: a 195gsm plain cotton, a 130gsm plain cotton and tea towel fabric.
-All three are 100% cotton.
+We currently print on four fabrics: a 195gsm plain cotton, a 130gsm plain cotton, a 300gsm cotton drill and tea towel fabric.
+All four are 100% cotton.
 For care instructions see below.

 The 195gsm plain cotton is our most popular fabric.
 It is a medium weight cotton and very versatile, being suitable for some dress-making projects (skirts, summer trousers, etc), quilting, soft furnishings, craft projects.
-Please note that this fabric is natural, which means it is a slightly creamy white, not brilliant white.
-(It looks white until you put it next to a brilliant white; think 'Persil washes whiter' ads.)
+Please note that this fabric is now an optic white, which is a brilliant white.
+(Think 'Persil washes whiter' ads.)

 The 130gsm plain cotton is suitable for some crafts and for many dress-making projects (dresses, blouses etc).
 It is also good for some quilting projects, particularly hand-stitched ones.
-This is an 'optic white', so whiter than the 195gsm fabric.
+This is also an 'optic white'.

 The tea towel fabric comes on a roll, so the short ends have a nice selvedge, the long ends are unhemmed.
 Tea towels are nominally 50cms x 75cms, but the length is nearer 79cms.